Apply

 • Concerning the MMUF Summer Research Training Program: If you are a UChicago student admitted to the MMUF, you are automatically admitted to the MMUF Summer Research Training Program (SRTP).
 You do not need to complete the application for the SRTP, so make sure you are completing the correct application.
 Completing the SRTP is an expectation for all UChicago students admitted to the MMUF.

-• Interest: If you are a UChicago undergraduate interested in applying to be a Mellon Mays Fellow, please email Elise LaRose here.
+• Interest: If you are a UChicago undergraduate interested in applying to be a Mellon Mays Fellow, please fill out the interest form and email Elise LaRose here.

 • View the printable application brochure here.